© Copyright – 2010 – Athletics Illustrated

 CS: I have told Jerry way too many stories about how my father and I interact and what my dad would say to me to get me motivated to push myself.
 Sometimes my dad would use reverse psychology on me that would just get me angry and I would be out to prove him wrong (exactly what he wanted) and Jerry tries to do that sometimes and I get so ticked, but most of the time it works.

-There has been a few times that Jerry will question how much I want it or if he thinks I am getting too big for my britches he will call me a primadonna and that will set me off and for some reason I go and hammer my runs.
+There have been a few times that Jerry will question how much I want it or if he thinks I am getting too big for my britches he will call me a primadonna and that will set me off and for some reason, I go and hammer my runs.
 This fall is a perfect example, I was home in the Midwest with my then fiancé and we were getting ready/planning our wedding and Jerry would call and tell me how far behind everyone I was going to be when I got back and how hard the workouts were going to be, or how fit everyone else was.
 This got me to train really hard in the fall and I came back just as fit if not more so than everyone else, so yeah I would say he knows what to say to motivate us.
 It helps that I have the mentality that if I am challenged or my size is challenged I am out to prove people wrong.

 CK: Do you still use the Badger Miles method?